 Get the CV printed on a slightly better quality paper than you use for normal print-0uts.

-STEP SIX: Talk to the lawyer/HR about the firm, yourself, your aspirations, your internship etc. Be frank, sincere and serious.
+Talk to the lawyer/HR about the firm, yourself, your aspirations, and of course about your wanting an internship etc. Be frank, sincere and serious.

 Talk about yourself, how you are good for the internship/job and what brought you here (Delhi, Mumbai; where ever you are).